 Pat had begun working at The Times when he was diagnosed with a brain tumour in 2012, but in typical style played down his illness, as it simply was never his way to draw any kind of attention to himself.
 With the unequivocal support and love of Kat, whom he married in 2013, he faced down his cancer with courage and determination, never resorting to self-pity.
 He even used his experiences to start writing a book, Among A World Of Ghosts, about the effects his condition had on his brain and with the intention of providing fresh insights into memory and consciousness.
 He was still trying to complete it in the weeks leading up to his death, with help from Kat and Jane.

-The flood of heartfelt reflections following his passing, with not a single bad word among them, reflected perfectly who Pat was.
+The flood of heartfelt tributes following his passing, with not a single bad word among them, reflected perfectly who Pat was.
 Colleagues from throughout his career, including many from his days at NME, made it abundantly clear just how much he was loved.
-Pat was a total gentleman to everyone who met him, a wonderful husband to his true love and soulmate Kat, a fabulous brother to Jane and a loving son to his mum and dad (who sadly passed away in 2014).
+Pat was a total gentleman to everyone who met him, a wonderful husband to his true love and soulmate Kat, a fabulous brother to Jane and a loving son to his dad (who sadly passed away in 2014) and his mum.
 He was also a loyal, kind and utterly irreplaceable friend.
 His life has been cut tragically short, but what a life.
 Pat Long, you were rocking.

 Pat was cared for in his last weeks by the wonderful staff at St Christopher’s hospice in south London.
 It takes £20 million a year for them to deliver their services and community outreach.
 The NHS only provides a fraction of what they need to survive.
 If you would like to make a donation, click here.